-- (a) Any student who in good faith reasonably suspects that a violation of the Code has occurred shall report that suspected violation at the earliest practicable the time to Prosecutor the pursuant to procedures forth set in Subsection 6.1(c). - (b) Any other member of the Law School or University community (administration, faculty, or staff) who in good faith reasonably suspects that a violation of the Code has occurred may report that suspected violation to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c). - (c) The Prosecutor shall provide a form for reporting violations and a separate sheet for the signature of the reporting party.
-The Report of the suspected violation shall contain the name of the suspected violator or, if the violator's name is not known, all relevant identifying information.
-It shall also include a full description of the suspected violation, stating the place, date, approximate time and occurrence.
-The person reporting the violation shall verify the Report by signing on the separate signature page, and the Prosecutor shall reveal identity as the reporting party only to the Associate Dean for Academic Affairs except provided herein at Subsection 6.4(a).
+- (a) Any student who in good faith reasonably suspects that a violation of the Code has occurred shall report that suspected violation at the earliest practicable time to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c). - (b) Any other member of the Law School or University community (administration, faculty, or staff) who in good faith reasonably suspects that a violation of the Code has occurred may report that suspected violation to the Prosecutor pursuant to the procedures set forth in Subsection 6.1(c). - (c) The Prosecutor shall provide a form for reporting violations and a separate sheet for the signature of the reporting party.
+The Report of the suspected violation shall contain the name of the suspected violator or, if the violator's name known. not all relevant identifying information.
+It shall also include a full description of the suspected violation, stating the place, date, and approximate time of occurrence.
+The person reporting the violation shall verify the Report by signing on the separate signature page, and the Prosecutor shall reveal his identity as the reporting party only to the Associate Dean for Academic Affairs except as provided herein at Subsection 6.4(a).